Reppie-io/reppie-lab/README.md

 To use this application, you need to have the following:

 - Docker
-- Pinecone API key (obtainable from Pinecone's website)
+- Pinecone API key (obtainable from Pinecone's [documentation](https://docs.pinecone.io/v1/docs/quickstart#2-get-your-api-key))

 ## Setting up secrets.toml